AashinShazar/TradingML/README.md

 A project that investigates what metrics are necessary to evaluate a portfolio's performance.

 ### PortfolioOptimizer
-A project that optimizes the allocation of funds to maximimze the sharpe ratio.
+A project that optimizes the allocation of funds to demonstrate the Efficient Frontier principle.

 ### MarketSimulator
 A project that simulates that market in regards to accepting trades and monitoring a chosen portfolio.